dneary/hello-world/README.md

 supply chain, allowing IT operations teams in companies who want to limit the application runtimes and developer tools available to their developers to run the development cloud "air-gapped" from the internet.

+## What is a devfile?

+A devfile is a metadata file for describing a developer workspace.
+A developer workspace is a set of containers which will run on Kubernetes, which allow a developer to make changes to a project and run them using Eclipse Che.

+The devfile defines which containers will run as part of the workspace, what resources they require, any environment variables or configuration required, and any commands which should be pre-defined for the developer.

+## Why C?

+Because the C compiler and GNU Make are available everywhere, their syntax is essentially unchanged since the 1970s, and so I could in theory concentrate on the part I cared about - creating a minimal devfile.